 - 1. Based on the team survey (page 24), it appears that accountability is difficult for this team right now.
 List three obstacles that prevent team members from confronting one another and applying peer pressure.
 List some specific benefits of engaging in these behaviors. - 2.
-On the team survey (page 24), one of the areas where the group rated itself lowest is confronting peers about problems.
-List some reasons why confrontation is so difficult on your team.
-What expectations or processes could your team put in place to make confrontation feel less threatening or intimidating?
+On the team survey (page 24), one of the areas where the group rated itself lowest is giving unprovoked, constructive feedback to one another.
+List some reasons why giving feedback may be so difficult on your team.
+What expectations or processes could your team put in place to make feedback feel less threatening or intimidating?